SysFera/team-utils/README.md

 ### Server

 The server that `imdoing start/stop` tries to communicate with is contained in server.py.
-It needs to be run on a server accessible in-house (morgan-slave?).
+It is currently run on morgan-slave and accessible on morgan on port 9090 (http://192.168.1.2:9090).

+#### /register

+`/register` is the entry point for the `imdoing start/stop` script to register information.
+It should not be accessed in the browser.

+#### /timelog/USER

+`/timelog/USER` is a page that displays the current content of each user's timelog.

+#### TODO

+Post-processing needs to be implemented, in order to convert a list of start/stop action for a user and a ticket into a total duration spent by a user on a ticket.